Product Code: 25

 - Tariff specifies the exact prices, services, rules, regulation

-- Published Tariff gives other provisions of the services offered
+- Tariff gives other provisions of the services offered

 - STB regulations require tariffs to be clear and easy to follow

-Carriers are not the only entity who benefit using published tariffs.
+Carriers are not the only entity that benefits from using published tariffs.
 The tariffs also provide consumers with advantages.
 That’s because there are options for charges related to line-haul services.
 In fact, there are tons of volume-based measurement options for published tariffs.
 Here are the four most common tariff charges.
-1. Weight.
-2. Cubic feet.
-3. Cubic meters.
-4. Charges by the hour.
-These options get called "the menu of differing accessorial services."
-Each service should get marked at a competitive rate.
-Why?
-So consumers have an incentive to book moves with a carrier company.
-Custom published tariffs will give customers plenty of high-quality options.

 What Is a Published Tariff?